 At this time, TaxJar supports a single business entity and one Federal Tax ID in a single TaxJar account.
 This also applies to AutoFile; at this time, we can file returns under one Federal Tax ID in a single account.
 This is the number you list in your account's Business Profile (See image below.)

-If your business changes ownership or you change the structure of your business, resulting in a new business name or Tax ID/SSN/FEIN, you will need to open a new TaxJar account under the new entity/name or Tax ID.
+If your business changes ownership or you change the structure of your business, resulting in a new business name or Tax ID/SSN/FEIN, you will need to open a new TaxJar account under the new entity/name or Tax ID for the new entity.

 In many cases, you may need to track the final sales data under the previous Tax ID/business name before closing the first account.
 In this scenario, we recommend taking the following steps:

 - Disconnect all Linked Account connections on the last day the oroginal name/Tax ID will be active.
 If you need to file final returns for this business, this will prevent additional sales from being imported into the account.

 - Open a new account for the new business/Tax ID and connect the Linked Accounts to allow our system to begin creating new Sales Tax Reports for the new business/Tax ID.

 - Ideally, any Linked Accounts you connect to the new TaxJar account should not contain old data from a previous company.
 But, if the new business is still connected to a Linked Account that contains data from the previous business, you can exclude sales from the previous business from the Reports in the new account by setting the nexus start date in your State Settings to have the system ignore those previous transactions.

 - If you are using AutoFile, you'll need to enroll in AutoFile in the new account with the new details for the business.

 - Once all returns have been filed under the original account, you can then close the first account, if the data from that account is no longer needed.